 – Internet Explorer: https://support.microsoft.com/en-us/windows/delete-and-manage-cookies-168dab11-075 3-043d-7c16-ede5947fc64d

 – Opera: https://help.opera.com/en/latest/web-preferences/#cookies

-Pursuant to Art.
-6 (1) point b GDPR, personal data will continue to be collected and processed if you provide it to us for the execution of a contract or when opening a customer account.
+According to Art.
+6 para.
+1 lit. b DSGVO, personal data will continue to be collected and processed if you provide it to us for the purpose of executing a contract or opening a customer account.
 Which data is collected can be seen from the respective input forms.
 It is possible to delete your customer account at any time.
-This can be done by sending a message to the above-mentioned address of the controller.
-We store and use the data provided by you for contract processing.
-After complete processing of the contract or deletion of your customer account, your data will be blocked in consideration of tax and commercial retention periods and deleted after expiry of these periods, unless you have expressly consented to further use of your data or a legally permitted further use of data has been reserved by our site.
+You can do this by sending a message to the above address of the controller.
+We store and use the data you provide for the purpose of processing the contract.
+After complete processing of the contract or deletion of your customer account, your data will be blocked with regard to tax and commercial law retention periods and deleted after expiration of these periods, unless you have expressly consented to the further use of your data or a legally permissible further use of the data is reserved on our part.

-The personal data collected by us will be passed on to the transport company commissioned with the delivery within the scope of contract processing, insofar as this is necessary for the delivery of the goods.
-We will pass on your payment data to the commissioned credit institution within the framework of payment processing, if this is necessary for payment handling.
-If payment service providers are used, we explicitly inform you of this below.
-The legal basis for the transfer of data is Art.
-6 (1) point b GDPR.
+The personal data collected by us will be passed on to the transport company commissioned with the delivery as part of the contract processing, insofar as this is necessary for the delivery of the goods.
+We pass on your payment data to the commissioned credit institution within the framework of payment processing, insofar as this is necessary for payment processing.
+When using payment service providers, we expressly point this out to you in the following.
+The legal basis for the transmission of the data is Art.
+6 (1) letter b DSGVO.

 Instagram with Shariff Solution